Rajivgopinath/tutorials/README.md

 ##What is this ?

-This tutorials covers the scenarios /  features supported by OData V4.
+This tutorial covers the scenarios /  features supported by OData V4.
 The initial version is inspired  by [Basic tutorial](http://www.odata.org/getting-started/basic-tutorial/) and [Understanding OData in 6 steps](http://www.odata.org).

 ##Why we need this ?